 It is notable that the X-T2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 700D and the X-T2 have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the X-T2 was followed by the Fujifilm X-T3 .
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 700D or the Fujifilm X-T2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.